pratidan2925/DevOps-AWS-Interview-Questions/Git/git_README.md

 Answer: To handle merge conflicts in Git, I first identify the conflicting files using git status.
 Then, I manually edit the conflicted files to resolve the conflicts, marking the resolution in the file.
 After resolving all conflicts, I add the files to the staging area and commit the changes.
 Scenario: During a project, I frequently encountered merge conflicts due to parallel development efforts.
 I resolved these conflicts by carefully reviewing the changes from both branches, ensuring that the final merged code was correct and functional.

+#### 14. How do you handle merging branches in Git?
+Answer: Merging branches in Git involves checking out the branch you want to merge into, usually main or master, and using git merge <branch-name> to combine the changes from the specified branch.
+If conflicts arise, they need to be resolved manually before committing the merge.
+I also use git rebase for a cleaner commit history when necessary.

 #### 24. Difference between Git and SubVersion